The longevity lifestyle allows people to improve their health and fitness – even after age 50.

 - not smoking

-If only 3% of people in the US are living a healthy lifestyle, this does not bode well for future outcomes.
+If only 3% of people in the US live a healthy lifestyle, this does not bode well for future outcomes.

-Action Step: today, I encourage you to look at these four bullet points above, and decide:
+Action Step: today, I encourage you to look at the above four lifestyle bullet points and ask:

 - which one am I managing the most effectively?